Danaburtono/kickstarter-analysis/README.md

 ## Analysis and Challenges
 I began parceling through data and considering what data would likely be "noise" for the project.
 Implementing filters, conditional formatting, and [Converting Unix Timestamps](https://websiteseochecker.com/blog/what-is-timestamp/) to readable format was the first challenge.
 Creating Pivot tables to isolate several variables and providing a clear and concise chart that could easily represent the data was the second challenge.
-The third challenge was consistently debugging `#DIV/0!` , addressing outliers, establishing the statistical value of the data provided, and manipulating data to be the most effective for decision making.
+The third challenge was consistently debugging `#DIV/0!` `=IFERROR(value,value_if_error)`, addressing outliers, establishing the statistical value of the data provided by using measures of Central Tendencies such as mean, median, standard deviation, upper and lower quartiles, and [interquartile (IQR)](https://www.thoughtco.com/what-is-the-interquartile-range-rule-3126244) and manipulating data to be the most effective for decision making.

 ### Analysis of Outcomes Based on Launch Date
 One of the analyses conducted was to isolate key factors in crowdfunding campaigns: time of year, outcome viability, and category-specific renderings such as "theater".
 The month that launched the most successful Kickstarter campaigns was in May.